brooksmarka/brooksmarka.github.io/thank-you.md

 layout: page
 title: Thank You
 permalink: /thank-you/
-feature-img: "img/color.png"
+feature-img: "img/blueheader.png"
 hide: true
 ---

-Thank you for reaching out.
+### Thanks for reaching out!
 I will be in touch soon!

+Please [click here](http://www.mbrooks.us) to go back to the main site